LucasVChaves/VanillaEvolved/README.md

 It's currently only available for Minecraft version 1.17.1.
 I'm working on updating to 1.18 as soon it launches.

+There is no downloadable release yet because I don't think the mod is in an impactful state yet.
+As soon as it gets nice and useful I'll add releases.

 ## Features:
 [Check this file](./Features.md) to see what the mod implements.